-I can assure you however, that working from home as a Content Creator is a real gig involving skills I never anticipated would fall within my scope of expertise.
-In fact, a few of the areas within my job description didn’t even exist ten years ago.
+I can assure you that working from home as a Content Creator/Influencer is a real gig involving skills I never anticipated would fall within my scope of expertise.
+In fact, a few areas within my job description didn’t even exist ten years ago.

 I started my first blog in 2006 shortly after our second child was born and it became apparent she was going to have some medical and developmental challenges.
 I left my career as an elementary school teacher to stay home to care for her.
 While she napped, I wrote about our life.

-Forever in Mom Genes was a place for me to dump my thoughts—worries, bliss, fears, triumphs, stories about our family, the challenges of parenting a child with special needs, and anything else important to me in the moment.
+Forever in Mom Genes was a place for me to dump my thoughts—worries, bliss, fears, triumphs, stories about our family, the challenges of parenting a child with disabilities, and anything else important to me in the moment.

-The stories I post here mirror those of so many other parent bloggers in this ever growing community of story tellers.
+The stories I share mirror those of so many other parent bloggers in this ever growing community of story tellers.

 A “web-log” is more accurately a “we-blog,” because so many of us do.

 Some bloggers’ words make me laugh or tear up or exclaim (with just a tinge of bitter envy), “I wish I wrote that!!”
-And of course there are bloggers who are just, meh.
+And of course there are bloggers who are just average.
 We can’t all be the Bloggess, right?
 We each have our own unique voice and audience.

 “Do I get paid to blog?”

 People ask me that a lot—how it works, how much I get paid.
 You know those disclaimers you see at the bottom of blog posts stating, “Though I was compensated for this post, opinions are my own?”
-Ethically (and maybe even a little bit legally) we are obliged to include that, so if see it, you know I was paid to write the story.
-This does not however mean the story is an advertorial.
+Ethically, if not legally, we are obliged to include that.
+So if you see it, you know I was compensated for the story.
+This does not mean the story is an textbook advertorial.
 I try hard not to write those because I certainly don’t enjoy reading them.
-So I try to align with brands I already know, use, love or ones that fit in with my family.
+I try to align with brands I already know and use, or find products that are a fit with my family.
 I’m proud of those stories, paycheque or not.

 There have been products/services I’ve been hired to write about that I just couldn’t.
 Sometimes I still get paid (without posting) sometimes not.
-It doesn’t matter, I just can’t post about shitty products or experiences because it’s embarrassing.
+It doesn’t matter.
+I can’t post about crappy products or experiences because it’s embarrassing and it’s dishonest.